Highlights of the Tour du Mont Blanc in Comfort8 Days & 7 Nights 4.7 Read 69 reviews

 The Tour du Mont Blanc is comprehensively way marked at all junctions and by regular paint marks along the trail.
 We supply you with detailed 1:25 000 IGN maps and route notes so you should have absolutely no problem following the route.
 We also provide you with access to the Macs Adventure Smartphone App, which you can use to navigate.
 We strongly recommend using this App, or at least having it on your phone ready to use should you ever be in any doubt about your direction.
 You should also polish up on your map and compass skills prior to departing, as weather and visibility can change very quickly in the mountains, and these kinds of skills never go out of fashion!

 The majority of your nights are in small hotels (generally 3*) and some nights are in auberges/refuges in private twin rooms as hotels are not available in these locations.
-We carefully select small friendly hotels that offer great value, food and welcomes.
+We carefully select small friendly hotels that offer great value, food and welcome.
 Full hotel details are listed in the detailed itinerary.

 Private Rooms on the Tour du Mont Blanc

-As the Tour du Mont Blanc season is short and as the "Comfort" trips prove to be very popular every year, please be aware that there is currently no guarantee that private rooms will be available in the smaller accommodations.
+As the Tour du Mont Blanc season is short and as the "Comfort" trips prove very popular every year, please be aware that there is currently no guarantee that private rooms will be available in the smaller accommodations.
 We will still continue to do all we can to accommodate your preferences.
 If you are a solo walker, you will be booked into a dorm in the mountain hut as single rooms are not available in mountain huts.
 The solo walker price has been calculated with this discount already take into account.

 If you require single rooms within a party a limited number are available, although a supplement is payable.
 Single rooms are not available in mountain huts.